AtoVproject - lx-euclid - DIY kit - V1.1

 2. Detect the LX-Euclid

 • If no firmware has ever been loaded, the LX-Euclid will appear as a storage device named RPI-RP2.
-In that case, skip to step 5.

 • Press and hold the USB BOOT button.